vinit9021/amazon-clone/README.md

 # Amazon-Clone
-The Amazon Clone Website is a fully functional e-commerce platform built using HTML and CSS.
+The Amazon Clone Website is a static e-commerce platform built using HTML and CSS.
 It replicates the familiar layout and design of Amazon, allowing users to browse and purchase products.
 The website features a responsive design, intuitive navigation, and a seamless shopping experience, all achieved using only HTML and CSS.

 The provided code represents the HTML and CSS code for an Amazon clone website.
 The code includes the header, search bar, navigation menu, hero section, shop section, and footer.